Imadkhan12/Imad-Khan/README.md

 Here are some ideas to get you started:
 - 🥈 Hackathon Winner
 - 🔭 Passionate about Machine Learning and Neural Networks
-- 🧠 Focus on Python and Data Science
+- 🧠 Focus on New Technologies based on AI
-- 🌱 Skilled in WordPress development
+- 🌱 Skilled in WordPress, HTML/CSS/JAVASCRIPT & REACT development
 - 📧 You can contact me at **kahnimad35@gmail.com**
 - ⚡ In my free time, I trade forex.